yangshun/tech-interview-handbook/contents/coding-interview-techniques.md

 These are the data structures to keep in mind and try, in order of frequency they appear in coding interview questions:

-- Hash Maps - Useful for making lookup efficient.
-This is the most common data structure used in interviews and you are guaranteed to have to use it
+- **Hash Maps**: Useful for making lookup efficient.
+This is the most common data structure used in interviews and you are guaranteed to have to use it.
-- Graphs - If the data is presented to you as associations between entities, you might be able to model the question as a graph and use some common graph algorithm to solve the problem
+- **Graphs**: If the data is presented to you as associations between entities, you might be able to model the question as a graph and use some common graph algorithm to solve the problem.
-- Stack and Queue
+- **Stack and Queue**: If you need to parse a string with nested properties (such as a mathematical equation), you will almost definitely need to use stacks.
-- Heap - Question involves scheduling/ordering based on some priority.
-Also useful for finding the max K/min K/median elements in a set
+- **Heap**: Question involves scheduling/ordering based on some priority.
+Also useful for finding the max K/min K/median elements in a set.
-- Tree/Trie - Do you need to store strings in a space-efficient manner and look for the existence of strings (or at least part of them) very quickly?
+- **Tree/Trie**: Do you need to store strings in a space-efficient manner and look for the existence of strings (or at least part of them) very quickly?

 **Routines**

 - Sorting
-- Binary search - Useful if the input array is sorted and you need to do faster than O(n) searches
+- Binary search: Useful if the input array is sorted and you need to do faster than O(n) searches
 - Sliding window
 - Two pointers
 - Union find